lsbFlying/resy/README.md

 import { useStore, MapStateToProps, view } from "resy";

 /**
- * view's support for class components requires props.
+ * view is support for class components requires props.
- * You can write StateToProps<StateType>
+ * You can write "MapStateToProps<StateType>"
  * in the paradigm of the component's inherited component PureComponent/ComponentMap.
  * The state data mounted on props can be used through this.props.state.
  */